Object storage in Windmill (S3)

 Workspace object storage

-Connect your Windmill workspace to your S3 bucket or your Azure Blob storage to enable users to read and write from S3 without having to have access to the credentials.
+Connect your Windmill workspace to your S3 bucket, Azure Blob storage, or GCS bucket to enable users to read and write from S3 without having to have access to the credentials.
+When you reference S3 objects in your code, Windmill automatically tracks these data flows through the Assets feature for better pipeline visibility.

 Windmill S3 bucket browser will not work for buckets containing more than 20 files and uploads are limited to files < 50MB.
 Consider upgrading to Windmill Enterprise Edition to use this feature with large buckets.

-Once you've created an S3 or Azure Blob resource in Windmill, go to the workspace settings > S3 Storage.
+Once you've created an S3, Azure Blob, or Google Cloud Storage resource in Windmill, go to the workspace settings > S3 Storage.
 Select the resource and click Save.

 From now on, Windmill will be connected to this bucket and you'll have easy access to it from the code editor and the job run details.
 If a script takes as input a s3object